sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 Building all of Sage with Clang is currently not supported, see :trac:`12426`.

-If you are interested in working on support for commerical compilers from `HP <http://docs.hp.com/en/5966-9844/ch01s03.html>`_, `IBM <http://www-01.ibm.com/software/awdtools/xlcpp/>`_, `Intel <http://software.intel.com/en-us/articles/intel-compilers/>`_,
+If you are interested in working on support for commercial compilers from `HP <http://docs.hp.com/en/5966-9844/ch01s03.html>`_, `IBM <http://www-01.ibm.com/software/awdtools/xlcpp/>`_, `Intel <http://software.intel.com/en-us/articles/intel-compilers/>`_,